benswinney/kube-homelab-multinode/README.md

 ## 9. Install NFS Storage Provisioner

-To enable automatic provisioning of PersistentStorage for our deployments, I use the NFS Storage Provisioner method, there are many others like Rook.io, OpenEBS etc, but this one works well for my homelab environment.
+To enable automatic provisioning of PersistentStorage for our deployments, I use the NFS Storage Provisioner method, there are many others like Rook.io, OpenEBS, Minio etc, but this one works well for my homelab environment.
 I'll update the README.md in the future with detailed instructions on using other methods.

 > master01